 How can we stay personally connected to our goals?

-- Define personally and as descriptively as possible what career means, what fulfilling work means, even what success mean, to YOU at this stage in your life.
+- Define personally and as descriptively as possible what career means, what fulfilling work means, even what success means, to YOU at this stage in your life.
+What are your expectations of work and career?

 - Be open and receptive to discovering yourself and your abilities in the present moment.
 Note and appreciate something that you have learned in the past few months or how a particular experience may have changed your perspective.

-- Take the time to connect with the relationships and conversations around you every day.
+- Connect with the relationships and conversations around you every day.
 Feel the value of these relationships.
 Observe yourself in these relationships.

 - Engage, participate and contribute to your community, a course of study you are enrolled in, the job you currently have or the broader issues in the world that interest you.
-Connect with your opinions, attitudes, beliefs and actions.
+Connect with your opinions, attitudes, perspectives and beliefs.
+How do these impact your decisions, or shape your goals?

-Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered career goals.
-To inquire about customized 3 session coaching packages please contact her at firstname.lastname@example.org
+Britt-Mari Sykes PhD is the founder of Integrative Career Counseling.
+She is a Certified Career Strategist and Certified Work/Life Strategist with an extensive background in existential psychology, career counseling and teaching.
+She helps clients navigate career transitions and create personally empowered career goals.
+To schedule a free 25 minute consultation call, please contact her at firstname.lastname@example.org